 8. Pho 24

-Pho 24 is a popular chain of Pho restaurants sprinkled all throughout Saigon.
-While it may seem boring to eat pho at a chain, their success is due to the quality of their pho.
-You can always count on a delicious bowl of pho, a high level of hygiene, and most importantly, an air-conditioned dining room.
+Pho 24 is a popular chain of Pho restaurants sprinkled throughout Saigon.
+While it may seem boring to eat pho at a chain, their success is due to the pho quality.
+You can always count on a delicious bowl of pho, a high level of hygiene, and an air-conditioned dining room.

 I don’t think anyone would claim that Pho 24 is the best pho in Ho Chi Minh City, but their broth is actually quite tasty and complex.
 In fact, the number 24 in the name refers to the 24 ingredients of the broth.